 “That ‘check in the mail’ is far from delivered, while the governor’s proposal will start taking effect next year,” he said.

-Filed under: Career Technical Education, College and Career Preparation, Dropout prevention, Featured, High School Completion, Jerry Brown, K-12 Challenges, Interventions, Local Control Funding Formula, Multiple Pathways, Partnership Academies, Reporting & Analysis, School Finance, Systemic Change, Twenty-first Century Learning, Workforce preparation · Tags: California Partnership Academies, Career Technical Education, Darrell Steinberg, Jerry Brown, Policy Analysis for California Education, Regional Occupational Centers Programs, School Statistics and Report Cards
+Filed under: Career Technical Education, College and Career Preparation, Featured, High School Completion, Jerry Brown, K-12 Reform, Local Control Funding Formula, Partnership Academies, Reporting & Analysis, School Finance, Systemic Change, Twenty-first Century Learning, Workforce preparation · Tags: California Partnership Academies, Career Technical Education, Darrell Steinberg, Jerry Brown, Multiple Pathways, Policy Analysis for California Education, Regional Occupational Centers Programs, School Statistics and Report Cards